 As a data processor, Sapling does not and cannot determine the lawful basis for processing employee data on behalf of its customers (i.e. data controllers) as Sapling allows customers to customize the data subject data that they collect.

-Since customers decide what employee data is to collected, it is up to the customer to determine or seek legal advice regarding the lawful bases for processing a employee’s personal data.
+Since customers decide what employee data is to be collected, it is up to the customer to determine or seek legal advice regarding the lawful bases for processing an employee’s personal data.
 Lastly, it is important that this is documented by your team to ensure alignment on standards.

 Sapling customers do not require consent from data subjects to either process their personal data or to transfer it into the US based on Article 46 of the GDPR.